 The price will also vary by brand as well as the speed of the drive.
 Since memory space has been getting cheaper over time, you can buy a 1TB (1 terabyte = 1024Gigabytes) from Western Digital for around $100.

 That is around the standard most people should expect to pay.
 It really depends though.
 A lot of different factors can affect the price.

-The connectivity also affects the speed.
-The difference between the old USB 2.0 and the newer USB 3.0 connection, for example, is the difference between a one minute transfer and a ten minute wait.
+The connectivity also affects speed.
+The difference between the old USB 2.0 and the newer USB 3.0 connection, for example, is the difference between a one minute transfer and a ten-minute wait.

 Be sure to check the warranty on the drive (or any piece of hardware) that you’re interested in.
 If you’ve stumbled upon two drives from different brands that offer the same specifications and features and cannot decide which one to go with, look at the warranty provided.
 For example, Western Digital has a 5-year limited warranty on their products but Seagate only offers a 2-year limited warranty.

 By following these tips, you can easily narrow down your choices for an external hard drive and choose one that is best for your needs.